JeffCave/reluctant-tester/1-CreatingATestingCulture.md

  <dt>Disagree</dt>
   <dd>
-We don't know who is correct, but there needs to be further discussion to determine what the customer’s expectations are.
+We don't know who is correct, but there needs to be further discussion to determine what the customer's expectations are.
 This may be cleared up by a quick discussion (oops, missed something), or could result in the entire project having to be redesigned due to a flawed assumption.
 In either case, the underlying truth has been